momentum-mod/docs/content/docs/guide/map_submission/map_submission.md

 | Weapons  | weapon/  |
 | UI       | ui/      |

-## Collectibles

-> TODO: PORTING GUIDE!!

-- Convert complicated collectible system triggers to [Momentum's collectible system entities](/guide/collectibles/) (far less complicated and facilitates future collectibles HUD work)

-## Entity class/property restrictions

-- Use [Lumper's](https://github.com/momentum-mod/lumper/releases) entity review tool to check for entities that should be removed or replaced.

 ## Miscellaneous

-- (Surf Only) Remove jail timers and teleports from old maps.
 - Make sure the map isn't located far from the origin for no reason (should be reasonably centered in Hammer).
 This will minimize any potential for floating point errors, especially for new maps made with Strata's expanded coordinate limits.
 - Make sure the map has physics collisions and that the collisions do not have VPhysics shrinkage
   - **Not Yet Implemented:** Compiling without shrinkage will be a VBSP command line flag which our standard compile settings will include, and then Lumper can check a new flag in the physics lump to make sure this was used.
 Maps not compiled with Strata's VBSP will need to be re-run through our VBSP with a similar NYI flag (BSP input and BSP output).